 The word objectively means that you take any personal bias out of content involving other companies.

-An example of this strategy is an ecommerce site creating a post about the best places to shop for car parts.
+An example of this ecommerce content marketing strategy is an ecommerce site creating a post about the best places to shop for car parts.
 As the owner of a car parts website, you can create content that ranks your business as the best option with the competitors below your company.

 4. Share, share, share!